talha959/Random_Selenium/README.md

 - Screenshots are automatically saved in the `screenshots/` directory
 - Test website: `https://www.codenboxautomationlab.com/practice/`
 - Firefox tests will be skipped if Firefox is not installed (Chrome tests will still run)
+- **Code Simplification:** Test cases 3, 4, and 5 use reusable helper methods to reduce code duplication and improve maintainability
+- **Locator Strategy:** Uses 7 By locator strategies (XPath removed for consistency with CSS Selector usage)

 ## 👨‍💻 Usage in Apache NetBeans